-The reality of web design makes one thing clear: business websites and education websites are not created equal and if you are to be successful, a partner with experience in this vertical could hold the key to that.
+The reality of web design makes one thing clear: education websites are not always created equal.
+To be successful, partnering with a web design agency with experience in this vertical will prove to be worth it.

 The Flaws in Education Websites